-On September 21, 2017, was announced that GNV accepted an agreement with the Spanish Ministry of Home Affairs to charter the ferry as hotel ship in Port Barcelona.
+On September 21, 2017, was announced that GNV accepted an agreement with the Spanish Ministry of Home Affairs to charter the ferry as a hotel ship in Port Barcelona.
 The ferry was used for housing thousands of police officers deployed in Barcelona to suppress the Catalans rioting towards independence referendum.

 According to online media sources, the ship housed some of the total 16,000 police and security forces.
 They were deployed in advance of the scheduled for October 1 (2017) referendum - passed by the Parliament of Catalonia but declared illegal by Spain’s highest court.
 These forces were used to control pro-independence campaigners, as well as for arrests of local officials and raids of Catalonia-government offices prior to the referendum.

 In addition to GNV Rhapsody, Spain also chartered two other ferries (Moby Dada and GNV Azzurra) to accommodate the riot police.
-The vessels was cleared to stay until October 5.
+The vessels were cleared to stay until October 5.

-On September 22, 2017, Port Barcelona stevedores (dockworkers) voted voted not to supply the berthed hotel ships accommodating police reinforcements.
-According to internal sources, the port had no choice and admited the liners as they were considered State vessels.
+On September 22, 2017, Port Barcelona stevedores (dockworkers) voted not to supply the berthed hotel ships accommodating police reinforcements.
+According to internal sources, the port had no choice and admitted the liners as they were considered State vessels.

-On May 26 and 27, 2017, the boat was chartered as hotel ship for the Taormina G7 Summit (43rd G7 summit held in Taormina Sicily).
+On May 26 and 27, 2017, the boat was chartered as a hotel ship for the Taormina G7 Summit (43rd G7 summit held in Taormina Sicily).

 Note: Actually, this type of marine accident is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 On the evening of October 27, the northwest wind unusually turned westwards.
 The ship's bow thrusters were activated to press it against the dock.
 Despite this, due to severe gusts (speeds up to 150 kph / 90 mph), the forward / bow moorings broke.
 A tugboat tried to assist, but the ship continued to deviate from the wharf and its rear moorings also broke.
 The ferry was driven by violent squalls in the turning basin and subsequently hit pier 40 with its aft starboard side.
 The allision resulted in below waterline damage (at the engine room's level).